tomrembrown/QTCommunity/README.md

 # Community Website - Queer Toronto

-This IS a Single Page Application that has the code for a community website that provides a list of organizations and a calendar of events.
+This is a Single Page Application that has the code for a community website that provides a list of organizations and a calendar of events.
 This is the Queer Toronto version of the web application.
 It is built using PostgreSQL 10, NodeJS, Express, VUE, and BootStrap-VUE (a variant of Bootstrap 4 that replaces the jQuery JS code with Vue JS code.)

 ## Getting Started